Choosing your lenses

 “Fast” in this context refers to a lens with a wide aperture.
 This means that the opening in the lens permits more light than narrower ones.
 In practical terms this means that you can record more light in a shorter time.
 Fast lenses are useful for lowlight situations, as well as creating more bokeh (out of focus blur) for when you want to isolate your subject.
 A good example of such a lens is sometimes called 'a nifty fifty.'
 At a focal length of 50mm on a full frame sensor and a maximum aperture of f/1.8 this is a good all-rounder lens and I thoughly recommend having one in your kit bag.

 Details fascinate me, and having sufficient length to reach them is vital for the kind of photography that I want to do.
 As a result, having a dependable telephoto lens is very important.
+Primes are advised for top quality imagery, and despite what marketing departments say, try and use lense options native to your manufaturer.
 Standard zooms come in a variety of focal ranges.
-A typical standard telephoto zoom range is from 75-300mm which covers most requirements.
-In the past, I have owned a 500mm super-telephoto prime, which was a joy to use, if a little impractical.
 Using a teleconverter for extra reach permits either 1.4x or 2x magnification on top of this, and utilises an effective crop of the central part of the frame, which is usually the sharpest.
-It is easy to spend a lot of money on telephoto and prime lenses, but until I have saved up enough for a professional modern prime ill make do with what I can...
+It is easy to spend a lot of money on telephoto and prime lenses, sadly.
+I use a lot of vintage glass and make the most of what I have.

 There are some situations where you will have no hope of fitting everything in one frame.
 From mountainous vistas to street scenes and close quartered, cramped venues, having a wide angle lens is simply essential if you want to capture the scale of a place; be it large or small.
 The widest I have ever owned was a SIGMA 8-16mm, which - if anything, was a little too wide...
 I favour rectilinear wide-angles over fisheye lenses as barrel distortion is easier to correct in post processing.
 This is not to say however that fisheyes do not have their place in your kit bag.
 In fact they are a great deal of fun, and can be of great effect in landscape situations where you do not notice the bulbous pincushion distortions that are symptomatic of this kind of lens.